ioBroker/ioBroker.docs/docs/en/admin/instances.md

 The name of the instance is specified here.
 You can change this name according to your own wishes or needs.
 This is particularly useful if there are several instances of an adapter (otherwise with the same name).
 This would be the case with hm-rpc, for example, if there is one instance each for RF, Wired and CuxD.

 ### 10.)
 Timing
-For adapters that are started time-controlled, the time when this adapter should start is entered here.
+In the case of adapters that are started time-controlled, the time when this adapter should start is entered here.
 This scheduling is in the format of a cron job.
 To change, click on the button with the three dots.
 An input window opens with a lot of additional information and help.

 ### 11 - restart
-Using the clock icon, a schedule can also be created here when this instance is to be restarted.
+The clock icon can also be used to create a schedule when this instance should be restarted.

 This column is only visible in expert mode!

 ### 12 - Log level
 The respective log level for the instance can be adjusted in this column.
 Debug, info, warn and error are available.
 By default, this value is set to info.
-If you have the impression that something is not running smoothly, you can set it to debug. debug information is then also output for this instance in the log tab, which can help to find an error.
+If you have the impression that something is not running smoothly, you can set it to debug. then debug information is output for this instance in the log tab, which can help to find an error.
 Conversely, you can set this value higher so that the log is not so extensive.
 This column is only visible in expert mode!

 ### 13 - RAM limit